bowo-prasetyo/forkbuild/docs/Protocol.md

 Pre-0.2.0 documents have no schemaVersion field.
 The migrator treats them as schema 0 and adds the field.
 Pre-0.1.43 worlds have no groups field; World.fromJSON() defaults to an empty groups array.

+## Publication Lifecycle (0.2.3)

+A Publication is an immutable, validated, versioned snapshot of a Document.
+It carries:
+- id: the publication/snapshot identity
+- documentId: the editable document it was published from
+- contentHash: FNV-1a hash of the canonical JSON for integrity
+- schemaVersion: the document envelope schema at publish time
+- publishedAt, author, providerId: publication metadata

+The snapshot is stored separately from the editable document.
+Editing and saving the source document does not modify any existing publication.
+Publishing again creates a new publication with a new snapshot.

+Unpublishing removes the publication and its snapshot.
+The editable document remains intact.

+Publication is pure data.
+It has no editing capability, no commands, and no document mutation.
+It describes what was published and when.